jesushilarioh/require-math/README.md

 # require-math
-Require-Math.js is an extension of JavaScript's built-in Math Object.
+require-math is an extension of JavaScript's built-in Math Object.
 It allows you to work with geometric formulas, 2D-shape formulas, and basic math calculations.
 Try it out in the browser and also with Node.js
 <br><br>
-Require-Math.js is a project I've embarked upon while learning how to use the require keyword in Node.js; Specifically, using the require keyword to require files within a project to use their functions by way of module exports.
+require-math is a project I've embarked upon while learning how to use the require keyword in Node.js; Specifically, using the require keyword to require files within a project to use their functions by way of module exports.

 ## Install (Node.js)
 ```